 - Geo-redundant storage (GRS): Cross-regional replication for Azure Storage

-- Azure Storage scalability and performance targets
+- Scalability and performance targets for standard storage accounts

 - Designing highly available applications using RA-GRS Storage